grafana/grafana/docs/sources/administration/preferences/change-grafana-theme.md

 ## Change team UI theme

-Organization administrators and team administrators can change the UI theme for all users in a team.
+Organization and team administrators can change the UI theme for all users in a team.

 {{< docs/list >}}
 {{< docs/shared "manage-users/view-team-list.md" >}}